 7 reasons mosquitoes bite some people more than others

-Are you a mecca for mosquitoes?
+Are you a magnet for mosquitoes?
 Understanding what lures the insidious insects can be useful in avoiding them.

 Zika, West Nile, Malaria, Dengue … the disconcerting catalog of illnesses spread by the flying disease-delivery vehicles known as mosquitoes is an ever expanding thing.
 And along with vector-borne diseases, mosquitoes and their diabolic hypodermic mouthparts offer no shortage of itchy welts, meanwhile their crazy-making hum can keep the soundest of sleepers swatting at their faces all night.